-(d) Cash-Cash consists of deposits with financial institutions.
+(d) Cash and cash equivalents-Cash consists of deposits with financial institutions.
 Deposits with financial institutions are insured by the Federal Deposit Insurance Corporation up to \$250,000 per depositor or collateralized with securities in Florida's multiple financial institution collateral pool pursuant to Chapter 280, Florida Statutes.
-Bank deposits at times may exceed insured limits.
+At June 30, 2017 bank deposits exceeded the \$250,000 FDIC limit by \$98,195.
+There was no uninsured amount at June 30, 2016.
 The Research Foundation has not experienced any losses in such accounts.